La Joaqui: Career

 In 2024, she collaborated with Kenia OS on the singles "Kitty" and "San Turrona RMX."
 In 2025, she collaborated Sevdaliza on the single "Heroína."
 Her song "Terapia de Choque," a collaboration with Doble P and Gusty DJ, was noted by Pitchfork for its dynamic production and expressive vocals.

 Personal life

 La Joaqui has two children.
-Since 2024, she has been in a relationship fellow singer Luck Ra.
+From 2024 to July 2026, she was in a relationship with fellow singer Luck Ra.